 Amongst the many duties include the specific management of Continuing Airworthiness, and the Management, and Optimization of the Maintenance Program.
 Delivery of an effective Reliability Program.
 Detailed Work Planning and Scheduling, Budgetary Control, and other considerations.
 Inventory control.
 Subcontract Co-ordination, Planning of safety-critical tasks,

 Coordination with Production Planning and availability and the control of approved data.

 The course delivers a detailed practical understanding of EASA Regulations relevant to the Part M Environment.
 An understanding of the maintenance organisations responsibilities contracted arrangements and a thorough understanding of the organizational responsibilities associated with Part M compliance including the various options related to the management of the Airworthiness Review Certificate Process

-The course is focused and stimulating, very practical and participation is encouraged.
+The course is focused and stimulating, very practical, and participation is encouraged.

 Who is the Course for?

-It is for persons who are involved in the technical management of Commercial Aircraft Maintenance (CAMO), Including the Airworthiness Review Certificate (ARC) Technical Engineering, Maintenance Planning, CAMO Quality Auditors, Reliability, Technical Records as well as anyone with an interest to achieve an effective interface with an EASA Compliant Maintenance Department.
+It is for persons who are involved in the technical management of Commercial Aircraft Maintenance (CAMO), Including the Airworthiness Review Certificate (ARC) Technical Engineering, Maintenance Planning, CAMO Quality Auditors, Reliability, and Technical Records as well as anyone with an interest to achieve an effective interface with an EASA Compliant Maintenance Department.

 What is the Benefit of this Training – What will I learn?

 · Achieve a solid understanding related to the role of Continued Airworthiness Management (CAM)